aerkiaga/rsource/README.md

 The sequence, called a "CAAT box", changes a lot between genes, but the `CAAT` part is highly conserved.
 Other sequences decide how often and in what situations transcription should start; all this elements form the *promoter* of a gene, and are recognized by different proteins that control transcription.
+Additionally, the transcribed section begins inside a sequence `GC ACTC`, called the Initiator.

 There are also sequences to signal intron/exon boundaries.
 All the exons here that are followed by an intron end with `AG`.
 After this, the intron starts with the